dan-ignat/minerva/README.md

 # Minerva

-Minerva generates an updated e-mail address list based on an initial list, filters, and addresses extracted from new e-mail messages using various rules.
+Minerva is a Core Java app that updates an e-mail address list based on filters, rules, and new messages.
+It also flags messages for manual analysis and audits how each address was handled.

 ## Input